Yorivel/Dynamic-Wardrobe/docs/priority.md

     J -- No --> L{Region keyword match?}
     L -- Yes --> M[Best match]
     L -- No --> N[Outdoor outfit]

-    style O fill:none,stroke:#888,stroke-dasharray: 5 5
-    O["Ripper outfits are temporary scene overrides — the previous outfit is restored when the scene ends, including pinned outfits"]
 ```

+*Ripper outfits are temporary scene overrides — the previous outfit is restored when the scene ends, including pinned outfits.*

 </div>